History of Pevensey Castle

 During King Stephen’s reign (1135–54) the Laigle family lost possession of Pevensey, and the castle was granted to Gilbert de Clare, 1st Earl of Pembroke.
 When Gilbert rebelled in 1147 Stephen blockaded the castle until its inhabitants were starved into submission.
 The Crown then directly repossessed it.

-Records in Exchequer accounts of repairs made to palisades in the 1180s suggest that at this date Pevensey's defences, aside from the Roman walls, were still largely of earth and timber.
+Royal records of repairs made to palisades in the 1180s suggest that at this date, aside from the Roman walls, Pevensey’s defences were still largely of earth and timber.
 The first major stone buildings may date from the 1190s, when regular and substantial payments were made towards unspecified works by Richard I (r.1189–99).
 He may have built the keep and the gatehouse, although the ruins of the former could belong to a ‘Tower of Pevensey’ described in 1129–30.

 The castle Richard developed may have been deliberately destroyed during the turbulent reign of his successor, John (r.1199–1216).
-By 1216 he was desperately fighting off an invasion led by the French king’s son, Prince Louis, and lacking the orders to garrison Pevensey, he ordered if to be made indefensible.
-It certainly played no part in the events of Louis’s invasion.
+By 1216 he was desperately fighting off an invasion led by the French king’s son, Prince Louis, and as he retreated through Sussex he gave orders to destroy the castles of Pevensey and Hastings (an act known as ‘slighting’).
+Though the castle played no part in Louis’ invasion, it is uncertain whether John’s orders were ever followed.

 After 1230 the castle passed to a sequence of royal favourites, including Peter of Savoy, who was granted it in 1246.
-By 1254 he had probably replaced the inner bailey's timber defences with the present stone walls and towers.
+He was the uncle of Eleanor of Provence, Henry III’s wife.
+By 1254 Peter had probably replaced the inner bailey's timber defences with the present stone walls and towers.
+The inner bailey was the heart of the medieval castle with a chapel, a well, a great hall for communal dining, and living quarters, as well as the impressive keep.

 These new defences were soon put to the test during the baronial conflicts of Henry III’s reign (1216–72).
 On 15 May 1264 an army led by Simon de Montfort inflicted a crushing defeat on the king’s forces at the Battle of Lewes, after which the royalist constable of Pevensey was ordered to surrender the castle.

 When he refused to do so, a siege ensued.
-In September local knights were called upon to help stop the garrison making destructive raids on the surrounding countryside.
-The besiegers also dug a ditch to cut the castle off from the mainland.
-But this only provoked an attempt in December to resupply the castle with men and arms by sea.
-Ultimately the castle held out, and the siege was only finally lifted in July 1265.
-In the course of the fighting the south wall of the Roman enclosure was taken down.
+In September local knights were called upon to help stop the garrison raiding the surrounding countryside.
+Though parts of the Roman outer walls were damaged during the siege, ultimately the castle held out, and the siege was only finally lifted in July 1265, making it the longest siege in medieval England.

 Ruin and Repair

 The castle was handed back to Peter of Savoy after the king’s victory at the Battle of Evesham in 1265.
-At his death in 1268 it passed to Henry III’s queen, Eleanor of Provence, and then descended as Crown property for about 100 years.
+On Peter’s death in 1268 it passed to Eleanor of Provence, and then descended as Crown property for about 100 years, often being given to queen consorts as part of their dowry.

 Royal accounts from the 1270s onwards show that the buildings were continually on the verge of ruin despite regular and extensive repair.
-Limited use was doubtless one cause of their rapid decay, but unscrupulous officials played their part too.
+Limited use contributed to their rapid decay, while corrupt officials also played their part.
 In 1306 the constable Roger de Levelande was accused of breaking up and selling the wooden bridge over the moat, and some ‘warders’ of burning the timber from a disused barn.
-The cost of repairs was estimated at more than £1000.
+The cost of repairs was estimated at more than £1,000.

 Archaeological excavation has also shown that the keep was partially demolished and rebuilt in about 1325.